Experiments in faith: finding a meeting-centred approach

 Leaflets most helpful for those new to meeting.
-All available to order or download
+These can be ordered or some can also be downloaded below and printed.

-Attractive introductions to four contrasting areas of Quaker activity: Quakers, worship, children and young people, and Quaker Peace & Social Witness.
+Attractive introductions to four contrasting areas of Quaker activity: Quakers (available in Welsh and English), worship, children and young people, and Quaker Peace & Social Witness.

 This young people's outreach leaflet offers a brief history of Quakerism and thoughts from young Quakers on their faith, explores Quaker testimonies and gives examples of how beliefs might lead to action.